-The Philadelphia Fire Department recruits new firefighters about every two years.
-The last recruitment period was May 6 to July 26, 2019.
-If you want to be notified when the next recruitment period begins, fill out the job interest form.
+The Philadelphia Fire Department (PFD) last recruited firefighters between June 28, 2021 and October 1, 2021.
+If you want to be notified when the next application period opens, fill out a job interest form.

 There are several steps to becoming a firefighter.
 At each step of the process, some people are removed from consideration.